 It is one of the 15 Photographic Federations serving the UK camera Clubs.
 The Lancashire & Cheshire Photographic Union is one of the oldest (1905) and biggest (96 clubs) of the Federations.
 It serves the Isle of Man as well as Lancashire and Cheshire.
 It provides an invaluable service to clubs in having a panel of judges and lecturers who can be invited to the clubs, folios of work to circulate and three major competitions each year, not to mention insurance arrangements and general advice.

 Through the L&CPU we are affiliated to a national body, the Photographic Alliance of Great Britain which oversees and regulates the Federations and provides an official link with the international body FIAP (Federation Internationale d’Arts Photographique), which is based in Paris.

-Yes, at a roughly pro rata rate, but you will also be offered a whole extra year if you join at full price late in the season.
+Yes, you can join at any time.
+After Christmas you can get roughly pro rata rate, but you will may be offered a whole extra year if you join at full price late in the season.